- Mini Tummy Tuck Aka Lower Abdominoplasty

 Lipectomy simply means cutting away fat.
 A belt lipectomy is similar to a body lift, except that it eliminates both fatty tissue and sagging skin below your belly button, rather than simply removing only excess skin.
 A belt lipectomy may include your lower abdomen, hips, thighs and buttocks.
 The tissue is simply cut around the waist, like a belt.

-This surgery is ideal for removing extra skin folds, which can cause irritation, rashes and difficulty maintaining personal hygiene for people who have them.
-A belt lipectomy results in a flatter, smoother tummy and lower body, giving patients the confidence they desire after losing weight.
+This surgery is ideal for removing extra skin folds.
+A belt lipectomy results in a flatter, smoother tummy and lower body.

 This procedure is not recommended for patients who are still fluctuating with their weight.
 Once your weight is stable, that is the time for a belt lipectomy.
 It is the final stage of your weight loss journey to get rid of that last bit of excess skin and fat that remains once you have reached your goal weight.